Abbreviations

 SG | Stanley Gibbons Catalogue (£) |

-SS | Seven Seas - an Australian made Pictorial album |
+SS | Seven Seas - An Australian made Pictorial album |

 STC | Stated to catalogue |